 You should report your injury to your employer as quickly as possible after an accident.
 Technically, you have 30 days to notify your employer.

-If you’re eligible to file a third-party claim, the statute of limitations in personal injury cases gives you four years to file your claim if your accident happened on or after March 24th, 2023, and four years if it happened before that date.
+If you’re eligible to file a third-party claim, the statute of limitations for most personal injury cases was recently modified.
+You’ll have two years to file your claim if your accident happened on or after March 24th, 2023, and four years if it happened before that date.

 Contact a Jacksonville Workplace Accident Lawyer for a Free Consultation

 Did you sustain injuries in a work accident in Jacksonville?
 You may have multiple options for recovering compensation.
 An experienced Jacksonville workplace accident lawyer at Baggett Law Personal Injury Lawyers can help you evaluate your choices so that you maximize your compensation.

 Our personal injury law firm in Jacksonville, FL also provides: